Pauxygnunes/Meloma/README.md

 ![Meloma](https://github.com/Pauxygnunes/Meloma/assets/30673056/d38c28ac-5dcb-43f8-a627-0c944a297d20)

-Meloma v1.3 is a patch for Max/MSP for didactic purposes in the application and experimentation with the concept of meloma.
-It is a program aimed at composers, researchers in music, mainly texture and form, and those interested in understanding Partitional Analysis and its derived theories.
-Its applications include:
+Meloma v1.3 is a patch for Max/MSP designed for didactic purposes, allowing users to apply and experiment with the concept of meloma.
+Targeted at composers, music researchers focusing on texture and form, as well as those interested in understanding Partitional Analysis and its derived theories, Meloma v1.3 offers a range of applications, including:

 - Analysis of linear texture
 - Experimentation with creation of melodies.